LemmyNet/lemmy-docs/src/administration/horizontal_scaling.md

 ### Pict-rs

-Pict-rs is a service which does image processing.
-It handles user-uploaded images as well as downloading thumbnails for external images.

 Pict-rs does not scale horizontally as of writing this document.
 This is due to a dependency on a Sled database, which is a disk based database file.

 The developer of pict-rs has mentioned plans to eventually add Postgres support (which should in theory enable horizontal scaling), but work on this has not yet started.

-Note that by caching pict-rs images in a CDN, you can really minimize load on the pict-rs server!
+Note that by caching pict-rs images (for example, with nginx, or with a CDN), you can really minimize load on the pict-rs server!

 ## Other tips